katerinaelsasser/st-lucia/README.md

 UX
 *Surface
-I started to put together mockups of what I would like the layout to be.
+I started to put together mock-ups of what I would like the layout to be.
 Before creating them, I knew that it had to be very clear for user and easy to follow.
-I put together two different mockups three different formats; mobile, tablet and laptop view.
-All the mockups will help inspire the final outcome of this project.
+I put together two different mock-ups three different formats; mobile, tablet and laptop view.
+All the mock-ups will help inspire the final outcome of this project.
-Everything

 *Strategy
 *Structure
 *Skeleton